LogoLogo

 Semgrep

-is static application security testing (SAST) tool that includes software composition analysis (SCA).
+Semgrep is static application security testing (SAST) tool that includes software composition analysis (SCA).
 It detects security vulnerabilities in your code and analyzes your open-source dependencies for vulnerabilities.
 You can use it to scan local repositories or integrate it into your CI/CD pipeline.

 Integrating Semgrep with Cortex allows you to:

-• Display the latest scans and vulnerability data
+• Display the latest scans and vulnerability data on entity details pages in Cortex

-• Create that track progress and drive alignment on projects involving Semgrep security data, allowing you to address and remediate vulnerabilities more efficiently
+• Create Scorecards that track progress and drive alignment on projects involving Semgrep security data, allowing you to address and remediate vulnerabilities more efficiently

 How to configure Semgrep with Cortex